Updated: Sep 21

 For the longest time, however, I thought to myself, “Why bother?
 It’s too much work.
 Women are impossible to please, anyway”.

-In working with hundreds of men, it’s crystal clear that my experience was closer to the rule, not the exception.
+In working with hundreds of men, it’s crystal clear that my experience was not unique.
 It almost seems to be a universal experience for men that we’re not naturally skilled at relationship, intimacy, and working through emotionally charged conflicts.

 For any other endeavor in a man’s life, we’d say, “Of course you’re not naturally skilled.
 You need training”.
 If you set out to learn any skill, be it building houses, providing therapy, composing music, or giving financial advice, you’d never think twice about getting educated at a learning institution or from a personal mentor.
 How else would you learn?
 But when it comes to relationship, we just expect ourselves to be great with zero training.
 We get married, breed kids, buy houses, assuming we’ll be able to deal with any conflicts that arise while remaining in love forever.